According to some of the first-ever recipients of Meredith’s Impact Scholarship, these are all definitions of what it means to make an impact.

-In 2019, Meredith College announced the launch of a new $20,000 merit scholarship guarantee to help more qualified undergraduate women afford a high quality college education.
+In 2019, Meredith College announced the launch of a new $20,000 merit scholarship guarantee.
+The motivation behind funding the scholarship was to help more qualified undergraduate women afford a high quality college education.

 “Impact scholarships will help ensure a Meredith College education is accessible to more women with the power to bring about positive change in their workplaces, communities, and families,” President Jo Allen said when the scholarship was first announced.

-The class of 2024 was the first to have the opportunity to receive the scholarship, which was awarded to all first-year applicants who had a 3.3 unweighted GPA and an 1100 SAT or 22 ACT score.
+The current freshman class was the first to have the opportunity to receive the scholarship, which was awarded to all first-year applicants who had a 3.3 unweighted GPA and an 1100 SAT or 22 ACT score.

-A total of 175 students in the class received the award, making their degree more affordable and in turn, making their chance to have an impact on the world more attainable.
+A total of 175 students in the class of 2024 received the scholarship, making their degree more affordable and in turn, making their chance to have an impact on the world more attainable.

-This inaugural group of Impact Scholarship recipients has certainly faced unexpected challenges in their first year at Meredith, but as their first semester comes to a close, it’s clear they have already begun to blaze a trail for others who receive the scholarship in the future.
-Here are some examples of how these students are making an impact on campus and how the Impact Scholarship has helped them to do so:
+This inaugural group of Impact Scholarship recipients has certainly faced unexpected challenges in their first year at Meredith, but with their first semester behind them, it’s clear they have already begun to blaze a trail for others who receive the scholarship in the future.
+Keep reading to learn how these students are making an impact on campus.

 Murrell is also the freshman member-at-large for SGA, a Meredith Hues member, and a member of the Summer Reading Program committee.
 Her goals for the rest of her time on campus include building new friendships, being accepted into the Broyhill Business Fellows Program, and studying abroad in Spain.